 - 1 package fresh romaine lettuce leaves

 - Salt and pepper, to taste

 Wash carrots, tomatoes and cabbage.
 Cut the tomatoes into chunks and grate the cabbage and carrots.
-Season the chicken breasts with Adobo, salt and pepper (or whatever seasoning you use for your chicken), then cook on grill for 8-12 minutes, flipping cutlets in-between cooking time.
-Place chicken in a container by itself and refrigerate for at an hour (at least).
+Season the chicken breasts with Adobo, salt and pepper (or whatever seasoning you use for your chicken), then cook on grill for 8-12 minutes, flipping cutlets between cooking time.
+Place chicken in a container by itself, and refrigerate for at least an hour.

 When cool, chop chicken into small chunks, then add tomatoes, carrots, cabbage and mozzarella.
-Pour French dressing over mixture and stir until all contents are evenly coated.
-Wash the lettuce and place a scoop (about two tablespoons) of the mixture into the center of each leaf.
+Pour French dressing over mixture, and stir until all contents are evenly coated.
+Wash lettuce, then place a scoop (about two tablespoons) of the mixture into the center of each leaf.